In development. Recommendations may change. If you have comments, please open an issue

 - ordered and informative with focus on the teaching element

-- can be used as a resource for an in-person workshop
+- can be used as a resource for a workshop

 - for a deep dive, read Teaching and Learning with Jupyter